 Republic of Turkey is the major country that produces and exports the low pressure vessels.
 Its currency depreciation from the Turkey economic crisis seems to favor their price competition.
 However, its crisis has not much affected to SMPC's sales revenue, due to our sales area are different from that of Turkey.
-So it has not affected to our customer's purchase order.
-Nevertheless, the company still have to closely monitor the fluctuation of Turkey's currency, which could result in the market competition.
+So it has not much affected to our customer's purchase order.
+Nevertheless, the company still have to closely monitor the fluctuation of Turkey's currency, including other competitor countries.
+Besides, competitors that are the key players are the manufacturers from China.
+They are the producers and the exporters in the major market.
+However, SMPC still has competitive advantage over China manufacturers, in terms of tariff barrier in U.S., which is the major and large market.